-Dr Angela Lau talks us through the skin condition, from cause to treatment.
-Understanding Eczema.
+Eczema can be profoundly frustrating for those who suffer from it.
+Paediatrician, Dr Angela Lau talks us through the skin condition, from cause to treatment.

-Eczema is a chronic itchy skin condition that affects 5-20 per cent of children worldwide.
-In the majority of cases, onset is before children are five-years-old with 60 per cent suffering onset during the first year.
-It can be frustrating to both affected children and their families.
+Eczema is a chronic itchy skin condition that affects 5-20% of children worldwide.
+In the majority of cases, onset is before children are five-years-old with 60% suffering onset during the first year.

 We don’t know the exact cause of eczema but hereditary factor plays a role.
-Seventy per cent of children with eczema have positive family history of atopic diseases like allergic rhinitis, asthma or eczema.
+70% of children with eczema have positive family history of atopic diseases like allergic rhinitis, asthma or eczema.
 There is a two to three-fold increase in risk of having eczema if you have one atopic parent; this becomes three to five-fold if both parents have atopy.

 Patients with eczema have a defect in their skin barrier function.
 This increases water loss from the skin, which results in dry flaky skin and intense itchiness.